 That’s it.
 The tweets will now appear inside your Google Sheet.
 These are the first set of 100 tweets and new tweets will be automatically pulled and added into your sheet every few minutes.

 In addition to tweets, the Twitter Archiver app also imports other data like the tweet’s retweet & favorite count and the tweeter’s friend & followers count.
-This data will help you filter out the spam or figure out the most influential tweets from the imported data.
+This data will help you filter out the spam Twitter users or figure out the most influential tweets from the imported data.

 Since the tweets are saved in a standard spreadsheet, you can easily export the search results in various formats including PDF, CSV or even publish your data set as an HTML web page (choose File -> Publish to Web inside Google Sheets).
-Advanced users may try this technique to create JSON or RSS Feeds from Twitter.